How to Grow a Dental Practice: A Must Read for Dentists

 #4.
 Implement Online Reputation Management

 Over 80% of patients consider online reviews when choosing a new healthcare provider.
 In order to attract new patients, dental practices must have a plan in place to manage and generate more reviews across all platforms, such as Google, Yelp, and Healthgrades.
-Online reputation management for dental practice means reading and replying to all reviews, reporting spam reviews, and more.
+Online reputation management for dentists means reading and replying to all reviews, reporting spam reviews, and more.

 #5.
 Have a Simple Booking Process